-Kienbock’s disease is necrosis of the lunate bone in the wrist due to poor or restricted blood supply.
-It is more common in adult males although has been known in young gymnasts.
-Symptoms consist of gradually worsening wrist pain.
+Kienbock disease is necrosis of the lunate bone in the wrist due to poor or restricted blood supply.
+It is more common in adult males but also affects young gymnasts.

-- Swelling over the lunate bone on the back of the wrist.
+- Swelling on the back of the wrist

-- Diagnosis by MRI scan is controversial in the early stages of the disease as it may be confused with overuse/overload of the lunate bone.
+MRI scan diagnosis is controversial in the early stages of the disease because overuse stress reaction injury of the lunate bone appears similar.

-Overuse or repetitive microtrauma is thought to be the most common cause.
-It is most common in adult males, although it has been known to occur in a 14-year-old female gymnast.
+Overuse or repetitive microtrauma is the most common cause.
+It is most common in adult males, although it also occurs young gymnasts.

-Conservative treatment (without surgery) involving long term immobilisation in a cast has been shown to be ineffective in preventing the progression of the disease once it has been diagnosed.
-Therefore, it is essential that an accurate diagnosis has been made and it has not been confused with an overuse ‘stress reaction’ of the lunate bone.
+Conservative treatment involves long term immobilisation in a cast.
+However, this is not particularly effective in preventing progression once Kienbock disease is diagnosed.
+Therefore, it is essential you have an accurate diagnosis and it has not been confused with an overuse ‘stress reaction’ of the lunate bone.

 References & further reading